Soft Plastics Recycling

 Karajoz is proud to be taking action for vital change, with a new compostable packaging initiative.
-We are sparking a change in the coffee industry.
+We are sparking a change in the coffee industry and are working towards recyclable packaging.

 Coffee cups and coffee packaging are not recyclable, and create thousands of tonnes of waste yearly.
 Consuming 5 cups per week can produce about 14kg of waste per year, and packaging is a significant contributor to waste with around 350,000 tonnes going to landfill each year.